kulvait/fishplot/README.md

 An R package for visualizing changes in the subclonal architecture of tumors

-Kulvait : I have clonned the package due to an error when ploting some fishplots that led to error.
+Kulvait : I have clonned the package due to an error when ploting some fishplots.
 It was due to processing layouts of childrens before their parrents.
-Problem in the layoutClones function was fixed.
+Problem in the layoutClones function was fixed, I further fixed the bug where some clones plot under their parrents for some setups.

 ## Installation instructions:

     #install devtools if you don't have it already for easy installation